-The screwpile lighthouse consisted of a wooden hexagonal dwelling with a roof that slopped upwards to the centrally located lantern room.
-The lighthouse was supported by seven legs ?one in the middle, and a single leg extending from each corner of the superstructure.
+The screwpile lighthouse consisted of a wooden hexagonal dwelling with a pyramidal roof that slopped upwards to the centrally located lantern room.
+The lighthouse was supported by seven legs – one in the middle, and a single leg extending from each corner of the superstructure.
 After the piles had been screwed into the bottom of the bay, the structure suddenly settled seven-and-a-half feet on September 12, 1885.
 Wooden piles were hurriedly driven around the screwpiles and succeeded in stabilizing the lighthouse.
 The settling was so even on each screwpile, that the lighthouse was only three or four inches from being perfectly level.

 On December 1, 1885, the light from a fourth-order Fresnel lens first cast its beams from atop the lighthouse at a focal plane of forty-one feet.
 The light’s characteristic was fixed white varied ever thirty seconds by a red flash.
 The station also had a fog bell that was struck a blow every five seconds when conditions merited it.
 The foundation piles were painted red, the dwelling white with green blinds, and the lantern room black.

 After serving for just twenty years, the lens and lantern room were removed from the lighthouse in 1905, and two acetylene lights were mounted on a pole protruding from the roof.
 During World War I, the keeper responsible for the lights and his wife had a baby at the lighthouse.
 When the mother was unable to nurse the infant, the couple’s creativity was put to the test.
-Rather than send the mother and child ashore, a small coral was created on the lighthouse's gallery, and a milk cow was transported to the station.
+Rather than send the mother and child ashore, a small corral was created on the lighthouse’s gallery, and a milk cow was transported to the station.

 In 1967, the Coast Guard received permission from the General Services Administration to demolish the dilapidated lighthouse.
 Fortunately, several parties protested the decision.
 The Mobile Bar Pilots Association argued that the lighthouse still served a vital navigational role, as it was more readily picked up on ships’ radars than the small, modern buoys.
 The pleas were convincing, and the lighthouse was spared.

 Mobile Bay Lighthouse was placed on the National Register of Historic Places in 1975, helping to ensure its continued preservation.
 The Alabama Historical Commission assumed responsibility for the lighthouse, and as its 100th anniversary approached, the Middle Bay Light Centennial Commission was established to restore the lighthouse for a celebration.
 Decking was replaced, along with doors and windows, and the lighthouse received a fresh coat of paint.
-On December 1, 1985, yachts converged on the lighthouse to participate in the anniversary celebration.
+On December 1, 1985, ships of all sizes converged on the lighthouse to participate in the anniversary celebration.